benelan/build-sizes/README.md

 +   "postpublish": "build-sizes dist -o=sizes.csv",
     ...
 ```
-The `saveBuildSizes` function is also exported!
-So you can use it in your scripts like the snippet above did with `getBuildSizes`.
+The `saveBuildSizes` function is also exported, so you can use it in your scripts!

-> **Note:** The save script assumes it runs from the projects root directory when getting the version from `package.json`.
-Adding it as an npm script is recommended so you can call it in any of the project's directories.
+> **Note:** The save script requires the current working directory to contain `package.json`, so it can read the project's version number.
+Adding it as an npm script is recommended so you can call it from any of the project's directories.